cudmore/pie/readme-troubleshooting.md

 # Answer 'Yes' to question 'Would you like the camera interface to be enabled?'
 ```

+### bCamera PiCameraMMALError: Failed to enable connection: Out of resources

+If you receive this error in the web interface or PiE server log, it means the camera is in use by some other process.
+The Raspberry camera can only do one thing at a time, it can stream or record but not both at the same time.
+In addition, the camera can not record (or stream) in two different programs simultaneously.

+Make sure other programs are not using the camera and try again.
+Rebooting with 'sudo reboot' usually does the trick unless these programs, like the PiE server, are set up to run at boot.

-### Troubleshooting a DHT temperature/humidity sensor
+## Troubleshooting a DHT temperature/humidity sensor

 Run the simplified code in the [testing/](testing/) folder.
 If you can't get a temperature/humidity reading with this code, it will not work within the PiE server.

-Check the PiE server logs and make sure the Adafruit DHT driver is installed and run when the PiE server boots.
+Check the PiE server log (see above) and make sure the Adafruit DHT driver is installed and run when the PiE server is started.
 You should see entries in the PiE server log like this:

 	[2018-10-14 09:53:59,596] {bTrial.py <module>:51} DEBUG - Loaded Adafruit_DHT
 	[2018-10-14 09:54:00,168] {bTrial.py __init__:178} DEBUG - starting temperature thread
 	[2018-10-14 09:54:00,172] {bTrial.py tempThread:918} INFO - tempThread() sensorTypeStr:AM2302 sensorType:22 pin:4

-If the DHT driver is not installed, install it with `./install-dht`, restart the PiE server with `./pie restart`, and check the PiE server logs again.
+If the DHT driver is not installed, install it with `./install-dht`, restart the PiE server with `./pie restart`, and check the PiE server log again.

-### Converting video
+## Converting video

 The PiE server uses [libav (avconv)][libav] to convert video from .h264 to .mp4.
 If libav (avconv) does not install during `~/pie/install-pie`, this conversion will not work.

-### Checking if uv4l (Streaming) is running
+## Checking if uv4l (Streaming) is running

 In rare instances the [uv4l][uv4l] streaming server does not stop properly.
 Streaming with uv4l runs at the system level and not in Python.
 As such, uv4l needs to be controlled via the command line.